 - Fitted with the whip attachment use your mixer to whip the egg whites until foamy.
 The with the mixer going add the remaining sugar in a steady stream.
 Continue whipping the egg white sugar mixture until soft peaks form

-- Fold the whipped egg white mixture into the melted chocolate egg yolk mixture, being careful not to over mix and deflate the egg white mixture
+- Fold the whipped egg white mixture into the egg yolk melted chocolate mixture, being careful not to over mix and deflate the egg white mixture

 - Cool on a wire rack for 30 minutes and then place in the refrigerator for about an hour, chilling it makes it easier to cut into portions.
 For best results when cutting use a warm knife wiping with a wet cloth in between cuts so you can have nice pretty pieces to enjoy! (use the same cutting technique you would use to cut cheesecake)